spectrocloud/librarium/content/docs/04-clusters/02-data-center/01-maas/05-install-manage-maas-pcg.md

 4. Change the number of nodes to 3.

-    Two new nodes are created in the cluster.
+    Two new nodes will be created in the cluster.

 # Next Steps

+You can now create tenant clusters in the default cloud account.
+To get started, check out [Create and Manage MAAS Clusters](/clusters/data-center/maas/create-manage-maas-clusters).

-Now that you have a MAAS cloud account, you can use it to create tenant clusters.
-You can also create additional cloud accounts if desired.
-Check out [Register and Manage MAAS Cloud Accounts](/clusters/data-center/maas/register-manage-maas-cloud-accounts) guide to learn more.
+You can also create additional cloud accounts if you need them.
+Refer to [Register and Manage MAAS Cloud Accounts](/clusters/data-center/maas/register-manage-mass-cloud-accounts).

 <br />